Your Chance to Safari “Out of Africa!”

 The national park covers some 543 sq.km, and of that 135 sq.km is protected land.
 It consists of forests, scrublands, marshes and sand dunes, which make up the area known as Las Marismas and the Guadalquivir River Delta which enters into the Atlantic Ocean.
 Any visitor will find the diverse flora and fauna fascinating, and trips can be taken on guided tour buses, 4x4s or even on horseback.

 The biodiversity of Doñana is unique in all of Europe.
 With its three main ecosystems it provides shelter for over 360 species of birds, both European and an astounding 6 million birds migrating to Africa each year.
-A fantastic area for bird watching holidays.
+A fantastic area for bird bird watching and photography holidays.

 There are 38 different wildlife species which include fallow and Spanish red deer, wild boar, badgers, and mongoose to name a few.
 It is also home to 32 different reptiles and 20 species of fish.
 You will not see a lion, but you may be lucky enough to get a glimpse of the Iberian Lynx or the Spanish Imperial eagle, both endangered species.